yifaneye/checkboxes/README.md

 Chrome uses the thick white tick, while Safari, Opera, Edge and Firefox all use the thin white tick. 😢

-Safari, Opera and Edge use user's preferred Accent colour (from System Preferences on a Mac) as background for the checkboxes, whereas Chrome and Firefox stick with blue background. 🤯
+In addition, Safari, Opera and Edge use user's preferred Accent colour (from System Preferences on a Mac) as background for the checkboxes, whereas Chrome and Firefox stick with blue background. 🤯

 ![macOS System Preferences](https://yifanai.s3-ap-southeast-2.amazonaws.com/checkboxes/preferences.jpg)